Honolulu

 Honolulu is home to Iolani Palace, the only official state residence of royalty in the United States, once inhabited by the Hawaiian Kingdom's monarchs.

-On average Honolulu is rather expensive compared to other ports.
-Sailings scheduled from Honolulu during the peak months of winter and summer are considerably more expensive than the low seasons of spring and fall.
-Check out the graph below for the average cost per day by month.
+On average Honolulu is moderately expensive as a port of call.
+Sailings visiting Honolulu during the the peak season of summer are considerably more expensive than the the low season of fall.
+Take a look at the illustration below for the average cost per day by month.

 Jan